J4NN0/league-of-legends-fight-tactics/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php)

-Make two champions fight and get the best combination of spells based on the time (in seconds) taken to kill the enemy champion.

-Each champion data can be downloaded/updated from the official [Data Dragon League of Legends APIs](https://developer.riotgames.com/docs/lol#data-dragon_champions).
+Each champion's data can be downloaded/updated from the official [Data Dragon League of Legends APIs](https://developer.riotgames.com/docs/lol#data-dragon_champions).
 Data Dragon is a way, used by Riot Games, of centralizing League of Legends game data and assets, including champions, items, runes, summoner spells, and profile icons.
 All of which can be used by third-party developers.

 Once the data has been downloaded (custom data can be also provided as far as they follow the same `.yml` struct), it is possible to make two champions fight and get the best round of spells for which the first champion can kill the second as quickly as possible.
 The fight takes place only from a data point of view, i.e. no graphic combat is displayed on the screen.

-The best spells output is saved in the corresponding `.loltactics` file where you can find the order of the spells, their name/id, damage and how much life the enemy has left in each spell round (until he reaches zero hp).
+The best spells output is saved in the corresponding `.loltactics` file where you can find the order of the spells, their name/id, damage, and how much life the enemy has left in each spell round (until he reaches zero hp).

 ### DISCLAIMER

-Unfortunately the **data quality** is not the best and apparently this is a [problem known to riot and its community](https://riot-api-libraries.readthedocs.io/en/latest/ddragon.html#common-issues):
+Unfortunately the **data quality** is not the best and apparently, this is a [problem known to riot and its community](https://riot-api-libraries.readthedocs.io/en/latest/ddragon.html#common-issues):
 > The data in ddragon is inaccurate, especially champion spell data and item stats.
 This is an unfortunate situation that is surprisingly difficult to solve.
 If you want to know why, you can ask on Discord.
 There is no perfect or even close to perfect source for champion spell data, despite significant effort.

 The current best resource should be [League Wikia](https://leagueoflegends.fandom.com/wiki/League_of_Legends_Wiki).
 Since there is no official API, it is not easy (and mostly not sustainable/feasible over time) to download the data from the previously mentioned site (as it would need web scraping).

 In conclusion, this tool will perform at its best if the data quality is medium/good.
-If you are interested in the outcome of the fight between two champions - and do not want to rely on the data download from Data Dragon League of Legends - you can manually edit the relevant `.yml` file and use the tool as shown below.
+If you are interested in the outcome of the fight between two champions - and do not want to rely on the data downloaded from Data Dragon League of Legends - you can manually edit the relevant `.yml` file and use the tool as shown below.

 Last but not least, take a look at the resources listed below - they might be helpful.